melaniedavila/cellranger-aws-pipeline/README.md

 the changes are known to be good, the changes should be merged into master and then applied to the prod pipeline.

+### Example Dataset

+10x Genomics has a toy dataset available.
+It can be found [here][batch_genomics_tutorial] under the `Example Data` section.
+This `tiny-bcl` dataset is useful for developing with a quick feedback loop.

 ## Applying Changes to Prod

 We use the `latest` image tag in development, but in prod we pin the